-■ Throughout the course, we will often use the blocks world

-- In the blocks world, a number of differently coloured blocks are arranged on our table. - Our job is to rearrange them according to a given goal.
+- Throughout the course, we will often use the blocks world domain as an example. - In the blocks world, a number of differently coloured blocks are arranged on our table. - Our job is to rearrange them according to a given goal.